musikforschung/bms_beacon/README.md

 # Files description

 * [beacon_dump_tp](https://www.github.com/musikforschung/BMS_Beacon/blob/main/dmp/beacon_dump_tp.txt) contains the GND-IDs (Tp1-Tp4) and the corresponding BMS-IDs of persons for whom literature is indexed in the BMS.
 The person can be both author and subject of the respective publication.
 * [beacon_dump_tu_wis](https://www.github.com/musikforschung/BMS_Beacon/blob/main/dmp/beacon_dump_tu_wis.txt) contains the GND-IDs (Tu1-Tu4) and the corresponding BMS-IDs of music manuscripts for which literature is indexed in the BMS.
+* [beacon_dump_tu_wim](https://www.github.com/musikforschung/BMS_Beacon/blob/main/dmp/beacon_dump_tu_wim.txt) contains the GND-IDs (Tu1-Tu4) and the corresponding BMS-IDs of musical works for which literature is indexed in the BMS.

 # Author